Version 7 Unix: Overview

 Unix versions from Bell Labs were designated by the edition of the user's manual with which they were accompanied.
 Released in 1979, the Seventh Edition was preceded by Sixth Edition, which was the first version licensed to commercial users.
 Development of the Research Unix line continued with the Eighth Edition, which incorporated development from 4.1BSD, through the Tenth Edition, after which the Bell Labs researchers concentrated on developing Plan 9.

 V7 was the first readily portable version of Unix.
 As this was the era of minicomputers, with their many architectural variations, and also the beginning of the market for 16-bit microprocessors, many ports were completed within the first few years of its release.
-The first Sun workstations (then based on the Motorola 68000) ran a V7 port by UniSoft; the first version of Xenix for the Intel 8086 was derived from V7 and Onyx Systems soon produced a Zilog Z8000 computer running V7.
-The VAX port of V7, called UNIX/32V, was the direct ancestor of the popular 4BSD family of Unix systems.
+The first Sun workstations (then based on the Motorola 68000) ran a V7 port by UniSoft; the first version of Microsoft Xenix for the Intel 8086 was derived from V7, and Onyx Systems soon produced a Zilog Z8000 computer running V7.
+The VAX port of V7, called UNIX/32V, was the direct ancestor of UNIX System V and the popular 4BSD family of Unix systems.

 The group at the University of Wollongong that had ported V6 to the Interdata 7/32 ported V7 to that machine as well.
 Interdata sold the port as Edition VII, making it the first commercial UNIX offering.

 DEC distributed their own PDP-11 version of V7, called V7M (for modified).
 V7M, developed by DEC's original Unix Engineering Group (UEG), contained many enhancements to the kernel for the PDP-11 line of computers including significantly improved hardware error recovery and many additional device drivers.
 UEG evolved into the group that later developed Ultrix.

 Reception

 Due to its power yet elegant simplicity, many old-time Unix users remember V7 as the pinnacle of Unix development and have dubbed it "the last true Unix", an improvement over all preceding and following Unices.
 At the time of its release, though, its greatly extended feature set came at the expense of a decrease in performance compared to V6, which was to be corrected largely by the user community.

 The number of system calls in Version 7 was only around 50, while later Unix and Unix-like systems continued to add many more:

 Version 7 of the Research UNIX System provided about 50 system calls, 4.4BSD provided about 110, and SVR4 had around 120.
 The exact number of system calls varies depending on the operating system version.
 More recent systems have seen incredible growth in the number of supported system calls.
-Linux 5.15.0 has 449 system calls and FreeBSD 8.0 has over 450.
+As of December 2025 Linux 6.18 has 470, and FreeBSD 15 has 598.